jarviscanada/jarvis_data_eng_AndresOsorio/core_java/grep/README.md

 ## Performance Issue
-We often want to process big datasets with a limited JVM max. heap size (~1.5GB for a 32-bit JVM); if, for example, we want to process a file that is bigger than our JVM max. heap size, the app will crash using method (1) because it would need to load all the data from the file into data structures residing in its heap memory.
+We often want to process big datasets with a limited JVM max. heap size (~1.5GB for a 32-bit JVM); if, for example, we want to process a file that is bigger than our JVM max. heap size, the app will crash using implementation (1) because it would need to load all the data from the file into data structures residing in its heap memory.
-The same scenario is possible with method (2) because Java 8 Streams are not data structures, they are simply pipelines that stream data; only the data item being currently operated on is held in memory.
+The same scenario is possible with implementation (2) because Java 8 Streams are not data structures, they are simply pipelines that stream data; only the data item being currently operated on is held in memory.
 Performance is further improved by using I/O buffers for reading and writing from/to files, which perform those operations in chunks rather than all at once.

-**Note:** Even though method (1) also uses buffers for reading and writing, it still has to load all the data into data structures.
+**Note:** Even though implementation (1) also uses buffers for reading and writing, it still has to load all the data into data structures.

 ## Improvement